clinia/cliniasearch-client-kotlin/README.md

 # Getting Started

-Install the Kotlin client by adding the following dependency to your `gradle.build` file:
+Install the Kotlin client by adding the following dependencies to your `gradle.build` file:

 ```gradle
 repositories {